dnanexus/dxfuse/README.md

 - Intended to operate on platform workers
 - Limits directories to 10,000 elements
 - Updates to the project emanating from other machines are not reflected locally
+- Rename does not allow removing the target file or directory.
+This is because this cannot be done automatically by dnanexus.

 ## Implementation